Sultan bin Saqr Al Qasimi II: East Coast

 Sultan bin Saqr's 18th century namesake had established Al Qasimi dominance over the east coast, the area known as the Shamaliyah but the Al Qasimi relationship with the dominant tribe of Fujairah, the Sharqiyin, was fractious and the Sharqiyin on a number of occasions moved to secede from Sharjah, but also to encroach on the territory of Kalba.

 In 1926, strained relations boiled over into open conflict between Kalba and Fujairah.
 A number of tribal affiliations were brought into the fray and Sharjah, Muscat and Ras Al Khaimah were all involved in what looked to be escalating into a major tribal conflict.

 The involvement of the Sultan of Muscat led to an agreement agreed by all parties and peace broke out, only to be threatened again in 1927.

-By 1936, the grant of Trucial Status to Kalba by the British and the establishment of stable rule over Kalba by Khalid bin Ahmad Al Qasimi stabilised the situation.
+By 1936, the grant of Trucial Status to Kalba by the British and the establishment of rule over Kalba by Khalid bin Ahmad Al Qasimi stabilised the situation.

 Sharjah Airport

+An air route to connect the British empire was established by Imperial Airways, running from Croydon via Cairo to Cape Town in South Africa and Brisbane in Australia.
+The agreement to use a base on the Persian coast lapsed in 1932 and a Southern route was subsequently sought as a matter of urgency.
+Surveys were made in Dibba and Sharjah, with two Sharjah locations being preferred.
+Carried out by Group Captain Welsh, the survey noted that the rest house required for the overnight stay should be fortified.
+Welsh also pointed to the likely location of Kalba on the east coast, which would eventually host the backup airstrip, leading to Kalba being recognised by the British as a Trucial State in its own right.

+British Political Resident, Sir Hugh Biscoe had obtained Sultan bin Saqr's agreement to the airfield both verbally and in a letter and was surprised to arrive in Sharjah on 2 May 1932 and find Sultan opposed to signing an agreement to host the facility.
+Biscoe blamed Dubai for 'getting at' Sultan, despite Saeed Al Maktoum's strong opposition to aviation.
+In a state of penury following the long and slow collapse of the pearling industry, Sultan had even been forced to pawn family jewels, and could hardly afford to alienate family members opposed to what they saw was the inevitable expansion of British interests and direct presence in Sharjah.